 How then, should atheists respond to such stories?
 Perhaps we need to determine what is more important: destroying the myths or seeing lives put back on the right track.
 Take Alcoholics Anonymous (AA), a program devoted to helping substance abusers get clean.
 AA’s appeal to a “higher power” drives many atheists nuts.
 Pointing to AA’s group and accountability dynamics, atheists rightly say that a “higher power” has nothing to with substance abusers kicking their habits.
 Fine, but participants “believe” God is helping them to work the program, to take another step forward in their continued sobriety.
 Are programs such as AA a crutch?
 Sure, but all of us, now and then, need crutches to helps us walk.

-The nephew I mentioned earlier?
+The family member I mentioned earlier?
 I hope that he finds Jesus to be the addiction counselor that sticks closer to him than a brother.
 All that matters to me is that he finds mental and physical deliverance from methamphetamine.
 He has been down the Jesus path before, having made numerous professions of faith and rededications at the family church, the Newark Baptist Temple.
-None of these previous attempts worked, and in time my nephew found himself back in the gutter, homeless or in jail, losing countless jobs and destroying his relationships with family members in the process.
-I know that if he continues on this path it will only lead to continued misery and heartache, and likely result in incarceration and early death.
+None of these previous attempts worked, and in time he found himself back in the gutter, homeless, or in jail, losing countless jobs and destroying his relationships with family members in the process.
+I know that if he continues on this path, it will only lead to continued misery and heartache, and likely result in incarceration and early death.
 If Jesus can help him break free of his addictions and turn him into a productive citizen, count me as one atheist who will say AMEN.